Shaiksadulla/practise/README.md

-# git-course
+# FIRST
-this is my learning git course
+this is the first push